 So, without further ado, let’s dive into the different types of investors you may find.

-3. App contests: There are several app contests that take place in different parts of the world.
+- App contests: There are several fundraising app contests that take place in different parts of the world.
 While extremely competitive, these app contests give entrepreneurs a chance to present their idea to investors and convince them to finance your project.

-4. Crowdfunding: It is a type of fundraising where collaborative efforts are made via the internet and other networks to raise money.
+- Crowdfunding: It is a type of fundraising apps or sites where collaborative efforts are made via the internet and other networks to raise money.
 For a successful crowdfunding campaign, you will need to invest time, effort, and probably money in marketing.

 While angel investors for app development are more often individuals, venture capitalists are usually companies.
 In order for investors to take interest in your app, you have to make a very compelling argument to prove why your idea is worth the investment.